 5. Choosing the wrong company

-When your organization decides to search for an education video platform, prioritize selecting an experienced, reliable company that can help walk you through the rollout process.
+When your organization decides to search for an education video tool, prioritize selecting an experienced, reliable company that can help walk you through the rollout process.

 Avoid companies that fall into any of the following categories:

-A company or platform that isn’t easy to use
+A company or tool that isn’t easy to use

 While some companies may have more features, that doesn’t necessarily make them better than others.

-In fact, overly complex video tools can actually deter staff from using new platforms or even wanting to create videos in the first place.
+In fact, overly complex video tools can actually deter staff from using them or even wanting to create videos in the first place.
 Instructors are already busy, and they don’t have the time or energy to learn all the bells and whistles of a complicated video tool.

 Solution: Search for a product that’s easy to use and that faculty can quickly adapt to.
 Find a company that can integrate with the tools you already use, such as Zoom or your organization’s LMS.